close-dev-team/partner-sdk-php/examples/flowproperties/getProperties.md

-# Sending a message to all users in one specific chat.
+# Get all properties of one specific user in one specific chat for an event.
-Do you want to send a message to everyone in one specific chat?
-Then you can use the sendToAllUsersForChat() operation.
+Do you want to know the properties of one specific user?
+Then use the getProperties() operation.

 ##### example:
 ```php